acordova/jaccson/README.md

 Queries also use BatchScanners where necessary to improve performance / simplify the code.

 The bulk of the testing remains to be written for the update code.

+Rather than implement drivers in various languages, as Mongo has done, non JVM language support is planned to be provided via a thrift proxy.
+Mongo users are accustomed to running separate client-side mongos processes to connect to sharded instances, and so shouldn't have any problem with having to run a proxy.
+This is only required for non JVM languages however, and Java, Scala, Jython, JRuby, Groovy, Clojure, etc should be able to use the Java client library.